jappe999/hydration-bottle/README.md

 ## License

-Hydration Bottle is an online game based on, but not affiliated to, [Cards Against Humanity](https://cardsagainshumanity.com/).
+Hydration Bottle is an online platform for connecting and reading your smart water bottle.
+See [the pycom repository for more code](https://github.com/jappe999/hydration-bottle-pycom).

-The source of this game is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jappe999/project-cards/blob/develop/LICENSE).
+The source of this platform is licensed under the [GNU GENERAL PUBLIC LICENSE](https://github.com/jappe999/hydration-bottle/blob/develop/LICENSE).
 Bug reports and contributions are welcome.

-The game concept and official card decks, created by Cards Against Humanity, are used under a [Creative Commons BY-NC-SA 2.0](https://creativecommons.org/licenses/by-nc-sa/2.0/) license.